 Activities are undertaken to achieve the outputs and outcomes.
-For example, if the project involves teachers, the proposal would explain how the applicant will recruit the teachers, what the teachers will do, and if any experience or research supports the proposed use of teachers.
+For example, if the project involves teachers, the proposal would explain how the Applicant will recruit the teachers, what the teachers will do, and if any experience or research supports the proposed use of teachers.

 The proposal should connect the projected outcomes with the outputs, and the outputs, in turn, to the funded activities.
-That way reviewers will have a good idea of what the proposed project will achieve if funded.
+This enables reviewers to have a good idea of what the proposed project will achieve if funded.